 Sitka National Historical Park lies at the mouth of the Indian River in a region rich with natural resources.
 The Kiks.ádi, a Tlingit Clan, first landed here many centuries ago and claimed the Indian River as their land and resource base.
 Russian fur traders arrived in the late eighteenth century to trade and exploit the resources and later to occupy the area.

-The native community considers the Sitka National Historical Park important for several additional uses: specific ceremonial and educational activities for Tlingit cultural conservation, help with curatorial needs upon the expected return of many cultural artifacts from various museums around the country as a result of the Native American Graves Protection and Repatriation Act, traditional use studies, and support for the Southeast Alaska Indian Cultural Center activities.
-Despite the pressures of contact, Sitka area Tlingits have continued to maintain their physical, social, symbolic, and spiritual ties to Indian River.
+The native community considers Sitka National Historical Park important for several additional reasons.
+The park is a venue for ceremonial and educational activities for Tlingit cultural conservation, is providing curatorial care for the many cultural artifacts returned as a result of the Native American Graves Protection and Repatriation Act, and provides studio space for demonstrating artists.